isfett/php-analyzer/docs/MostUsedConditions.md

 By trying to get all `if`, `elseif` and `else if` conditions in different projects my command ended up like `grep -R --include='*.php' --exclude-dir=vendor --exclude-dir=.idea 'if' . | perl -nle 'print $2 if /. (else)*?\s?if\s?\((.*)\)(.*){/,' | sort | uniq -c | sort -rn | sed --expression="s/ [0-9]\+ /&;/g" > ~/conditions.csv`.
 I realized that just looking for if's and elseif's is not everything I'm interested in, so I wrote an PHP-Implementation which gives you much more control.
 You can also check ternaries, null-coalesce and bool-returning functions.

-By writing this command I found out that I don't only want to check the original conditions on some time.
-I wanted to know each part in an isset itself, later I wanted to split conditions by `&&` and `||`.
+While writing this command I found out that I did not only want to check the original conditions, but I wanted to know each part of an isset itself.
+Later I wanted to split conditions by `&&` and `||`.
 While adding more and more post-processors and checking the conditions I decided to remove some parts, like casts or assignments.
 And here we are now.

 <img src="./images/MostUsedConditions/demo.gif">